breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 	}
 }
 ```
 First, we have a function called `Human` that receives `country` and `language` as parameters.
-Then we simply add the `country` and `language` that come as a parameter to the instance that is created through that constructor function writing `this.` before each parameter.
+Then we simply add the `country` and `language` that comes as a parameter to the instance that is created through that constructor function writing `this.` before each parameter.

 Now to get the same result but with a different structure, we have a class, using the **keyword `class`** followed by the name of our object (always starting with a capital letter).
 Unlike the function, here we have to explicitly declare the `constructor` and its parameters.